 In (24), the mutation burden tests are performed based on the binomial distribution, which inherently assumes a constant mutation rate and completely independent mutation events.
 However, these assumptions might not be appropriate for either somatic or germline variant analysis.

 First, in our analysis of hundreds of WGS somatic mutation signatures, we observed huge cancer type, sample, and regional somatic mutation rate heterogeneity.
 To demonstrate cancer type and sample mutation rate heterogeneity, we selected all cancer types with more than 20 samples in it.
 We split the human genome into 1 mega basepair (Mbp) size bins, and intersected the individual sample variants from our data set to calculate the mutation rate of each sample.
 Consistent with the analysis in coding regions (11), we observed huge mutation rate differences between cancer types.
-For instance, the average whole genome mutation rate in stomach cancer is as high as 11.389 mutations/Mbp (Fig 3.A), which is ~800 times the mutation rate in medulloblastoma (0.0142, Fig 3.A).
-Furthermore, the whole genome mutation rate also fluctuates wildly across samples, and such changes may go up to 100 times within the same cancer type (0.359 VS. 21.8 in breast cancer for example).
-Additionally, to illustrate regional mutation rate heterogeneity, we randomly selected 50 one-megabase-length regions to calculate the mean and standard deviation (SD) of the local mutation rate across samples in lung cancer and prostate cancer (Fig 3.
-B).
+For instance, the average whole genome mutation rate in stomach cancer is as high as 11.389 mutations/Mbp (Fig. 3A), which is ~800 times the mutation rate in medulloblastoma (0.0142, Fig. 3A).
+Furthermore, the whole genome mutation rate also fluctuates wildly across samples, and such changes may go up to 100 times within the same cancer type (0.359 vs. 21.8 in breast cancer, for example).
+Additionally, to illustrate regional mutation rate heterogeneity, we randomly selected 50 one-megabase-length regions to calculate the mean and standard deviation (SD) of the local mutation rate across samples in lung cancer and prostate cancer (Fig. 3B).
 As shown in Fig. 3 B, the average local mutation may vary from 0 to 50.8 mutations/Mbp across the randomly selected bins, and the SD range is unusually huge for each bin.
-Similar results were also observed in prostate cancer (Fig 3.
-B).
+Similar results were also observed in prostate cancer (Fig. 3B).

 Several biological signatures could partially explain the observed mutation rate heterogeneity.
 For example, the later replicating regions usually suffer from accumulative DNA damage, and therefore are prone to mutations (45).
 Furthermore, methylated cytosines in CpG sites are often unstable and undergo deamination to thymine, which yields a C to T transition (33).
-Hence, there is a noticeable mutation rate difference at CpG and non CpG sites.
-Several other hypothesis were also proposed and summarized in the excellent review paper (33).
+Hence, there is a noticeable mutation rate difference at CpG and non-CpG sites.
+Several other hypothesis were also proposed and summarized in Hodgkinson and Eyre-Walker’s review paper (33).

 Second, mutation events might not be independent of each other.
 For example, in germline mutation analysis, mutations with high LD are prone to co-occur.
 Additionally, some passenger mutations are generated by other driver mutations.
 The driver mutation might be a mutation in a DNA replication or repair gene.
 Moreover, some structural variations, such as long insertions or deletions, might cause problems in pairing during meiosis and thus generate additional point mutations in neighboring regions (46).
-Consistent with this hypothesis, the mutation rates of the surrounding structural variations are elevated in several eukaryotic-species (46-48).
+Consistent with this hypothesis, the mutation rates of the surrounding structural variations are elevated in several eukaryotic species (46-48).

 Perhaps due to the violation of these two assumptions, we observed a much higher than expected variance in the mutation count data.
-For example, at a 10kb bin resolution, the observed mutation count variance is 7.679 times of the expected valued under the binomial assumption.
+For example, at a 10kb bin resolution, the observed mutation count variance is 7.679 times of the expected value under the binomial assumption.
 Hence, it is necessary to introduce other statistical models to handle such overdispersion in the mutation count data.

 Improved mutation count fitting through a beta-binomial distribution